NeuroJSON/jmesh/JMesh_specification.md

 tetrahedral or hexahedral solid objects.
-Similarly, the PLY (Polygon File Format), OFF (Object File Format) and the Wavefront OBJ file formats are also largely limited to triangular surfaces, with various degrees of metadata support such as triangle colors and node/surface norms.
+Similarly, the PLY (Polygon File Format), OFF (Object File Format) and the Wavefront OBJ file formats are also largely limited to triangular surfaces, with various degrees of metadata support such as triangle colors and node/surface normals.
 While parsing and interchanging these simple mesh data formats are straightforward and easy to implement, the limited functionalities and lack of the ability to extend for more complex shapes and metadata makes